OpenLink Personal Assistant VAD Installation, Configuration, and Usage Guide

 VAL Scopes Configuration

-2. Enable Solid Client Authentication Library compatibility mode in Conductor VAL configure page.
+1.2 Enable Solid Client Authentication Library compatibility mode:

-3. Configure Virtuoso Authentication Layer (VAL) Secure Endpoint to enable Callback URL from HTTPS.
+2. If the HTTPS Listener is setup in Virtuoso Configure the Virtuoso Authentication Layer (VAL) Secure Endpoint to enable Callback URL from HTTPS.

 Incorporating web crawls into query solution production pipelines requires the following steps:

-2. Running the attached script through the iSQL command-line interface.
+2. Run the attached script through the iSQL command-line interface.

 assistant_sponging_patch.sql.zip (1.1 KB)

-Having successfully performed the steps above, you will then be able to execute SPASQL queries such as:
+Having successfully performed the steps above, you will be able to execute SPASQL queries such as:

 SELECT X.sample, X.entityTypeID, X.sampleCount